vandanamehto2000/Notes/README.md

 # Notes

-In this project I wrote Api's of keeps notes as well as user can set the reminder also by using Express framework of NodeJS.
+In this project I wrote Api's of keeps notes by using Express framework of NodeJS.

 ## project Introduction